satodd1967/tic-tac-toe-rb-online-web-sp-000/README.md

 All of our game methods will be coded here.

 #### `spec`

-There are three test files that should be completed in order.
-`01_tic_tac_toe_spec.rb` sets tests for our helper methods. `02_play_spec.rb` tests the main `#play` method. `03_cli_spec.rb` tests the CLI.

-### Your Tic Tac Toe Game

-There are infinite ways to build Tic Tac Toe.
-We, however, have been building up to a very specific structure with the methods we've been building throughout this course.
-We'll be using many of those methods here.
-These methods represent the basic requirements and logic of the game.

 Why build and utilize the helper methods we've been constructing?